Louis Keppel Hamilton: Background and early life

 Hamilton was the first of the two sons of Admiral Sir Frederick Hamilton, who was Second Sea Lord during the First World War, by his marriage to Maria Walpole Keppel, a daughter of Admiral of the Fleet Sir Henry Keppel.
 He grew up at Anmer Hall near King's Lynn in Norfolk.
 Two of his middle names were in honour of his notable grandfather, Henry Keppel.
-His paternal grandfather, Captain Henry George Hamilton (1808–1879), was also a Royal Navy officer, while his great grandfather, William Richard Hamilton (1777–1859), was an Under-Secretary at the Foreign Office, British Minister to the Kingdom of the Two Sicilies, and an archaeologist.
+His paternal grandfather, Captain Henry George Hamilton (1808–1879), was also a Royal Navy officer, while his great-grandfather, William Richard Hamilton (1777–1859), was an Under-Secretary at the Foreign Office, British Minister to the Kingdom of the Two Sicilies, and an archaeologist.

 An uncle, his mother's brother, became Admiral Sir Colin Richard Keppel.
 His grandfather's two eldest brothers were Augustus Keppel, 5th Earl of Albemarle and George Keppel, 6th Earl of Albemarle.

 Naval career

 Hamilton joined the Royal Navy in 1908 with the rank of midshipman.
 On 30 June 1911, he was promoted sub-lieutenant, and on 30 June 1913 lieutenant.

 During the First World War, Hamilton saw active service in the West Africa Campaign, on the Niger River and in the German colony of Kamerun.
 He commanded the Niger river flotilla which drove the Germans out of Dehane in December 1914, then led a party from the coast which transported a naval 12-pounder gun taken out of HMS Challenger on an epic journey of 640 miles along the Niger and Benue rivers, then sixty miles overland, to assist Brigadier-General Cunliffe in the taking of Garoua from a German garrison.
-Garua fell in June 1915.
+Garoua fell in June 1915.
 In September 1915 he was awarded the Distinguished Service Order "for his services in the operations in the Cameroons" and was also awarded the Order of Saint Stanislaus of Russia, 3rd class.